siddhartha-gadgil/DeptWeb/_auto-seminars/2015/2015-3-18-amita-malik-university-of-illinois-at-urbana-champaign.md

 date: 2015-3-18
 speaker: "Amita Malik University of Illinois at Urbana-Champaign"
 title: "Arithmetic of Farey-Ford Packings"
 time: "3:30 p.m. - 4:30 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 Farey-Ford Packings are a special case of more general circle packings called Apollonian Circle Packings (ACP).
 These packings have some very